mxhp75/minima/myBashCheats.md

 **Count the number of rows in a file**

-Some days you need to know how many rows youe file has.
+Some days you need to know how many rows your file has.

 ```
 $ cat file | wc -l